loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/database-connector/README.md

 The secret has the label `loft.sh/connector-type: shared-database` and contains `endpoint`, `port`, `user`, `password`, and `type: postgres` fields.

+The `password` field is set to a placeholder at deploy time and patched by the bootstrap script after CNPG generates the superuser credentials (see **Secrets Contract** below).

 #### Database-Backed vCluster Template